 Merapi comes from Meru + Api, both Sanskrit words.
 Meru means mountain or rather refers to the Meru Paravat mentioned in various Indian scriptures, and Api means Fire.
 The mountain has just the appropriate name for it.

-It is said that the mountain lies on the North-South Axis, where at the Northern end is the Mount Merapi and at the Southern end to the Indian Ocean.
-The imaginary line runs from the Mount Merapi that is supposed to be the home of Gods to Kroton which the King’s Palace to Tugu Jogja where the common people live and finally the sea that represents the nature.
-Philosophically it connects the Gods to the King, King to the people and People to nature.
+It is said that the mountain lies on the North-South Axis, where at the Northern end is Mount Merapi and at the Southern end to the Indian Ocean.
+The imaginary line runs from Mount Merapi which is supposed to be the home of Gods to Kroton which is the King’s Palace to Tugu Jogja where the common people live and finally, the sea which represents nature.
+Philosophically it connects the Gods to the King, King to the people, and the People to nature.
 This route is considered sacred.

 Dutch it seems tried to break this sacred geography when they built a railway line through it, but the faith has deeper roots and it sustains.

 Javanese believe that Mount Merapi was created when Mount Jamurdipo (Jambudweep?) was shifted here to balance the island.
 Empu Ram and Empu Permadi, two mythical figures are supposed to be inside the mountain complete with their kingdom inside the volcanic mountain.
 Another legend says that it was Mount Jamurdipo that was renamed after the two figures and the fire they generate.